Mongol invasions of Vietnam: Legacy

 Despite the military defeats suffered during the campaigns, they are often treated as a success by historians for the Mongols due to the establishment of tributary relations with Đại Việt and Champa.
 The initial Mongol goal of placing Đại Việt, a tributary state of the Southern Song dynasty, as their own tributary state was accomplished after the first invasion.
 However, the Mongols failed to impose their demands of greater tribute and direct darughachi oversight over Đại Việt's internal affairs during their second invasion and their goal of replacing the uncooperative Trần Nhân Tông with Trần Ích Tắc as the King of Đại Việt during the third invasion.
 Nonetheless, friendly relations were established and Dai Viet continued to pay tribute to the Mongol court.

 Vietnamese historiography emphasizes the Vietnamese military victories.
 The three invasions, and the Battle of Bạch Đằng in particular, are remembered within Vietnam and Vietnamese historiography as prototypical examples of Vietnamese resistance against foreign aggression.
-Prince Trần Quốc Tuấn is remembered as the national hero who saved Vietnamese independence.
+Prince Trần Hưng Đạo is greatly remembered as a national hero who secured Vietnamese independence.